Series Editor for the University of Calgary Press: Small Cities: Sustainability Studies in Community and Cultural Engagement

 Will Garrett-Petts, Professor of English and Vice-President of Research (Interim) at Thompson Rivers University

 Nancy Duxbury Carreiro, Senior Researcher, Centre for Social Studies, University of Coimbra, Portugal, and Co-coordinator of its Cities, Cultures, and Architecture Research Group

 Some Current Research Projects

-“Supported by a SSHRC Insight Grant (2020-2023), and working with Co-Researcher Sharon Karsten, our research team is exploring the Cultural Mapping of Lived/Living Experiences of the Opioid Crisis in BC’s Small Cities.
+“Supported by a SSHRC Insight Grant (2020-2024), and working with Co-Researcher Sharon Karsten, our research team is exploring the Cultural Mapping of Lived/Living Experiences of the Drug Poisoning Crisis in BC’s Small Cities.

 “The Vernacular Rhetoric of Cultural Mapping: Everyday Cartography in the Public Sphere” (Supported by a SSHRC Connections Grant, 2016): Garrett-Petts, W.F.
 “The Vernacular Rhetoric of Cultural Mapping: Everyday Cartography in the Public Sphere.”
 Keynote Address presented at ‘Where is Here?’: A Conference on Small Cities, Deep Mapping and Sustainable Futures.
 Comox Valley Art Gallery and Vancouver Island University http://www.whereishereculturalmapping.com/publications/ Online.